albertodemichelis/squirrel/doc/source/reference/api/object_manipulation.rst

     :param SQInteger idx: index of the target table in the stack
     :param SQBool bstatic: if SQTrue creates a static member.
     :returns: a SQRESULT
-    :remarks: Invokes the _newmember metamethod in the class. it only works on classes.

 pops a key and a value from the stack and performs a new slot operation on the class that is at position idx in the stack; if the slot does not exist, it will be created.